Getting started

 Get your baseline

-Our Essential panel (£129) covers 20+ biomarkers including cholesterol, liver, kidney, thyroid, vitamins, and inflammation markers — with doctor review included.
-Home finger-prick kit, results in 5 days.
+Our General Energy & Wellness panel (£149) covers 17biomarkers including thyroid, vitamins, cortisol, cholesterol and inflammation markers — with qualified-clinician review included.
+Home finger-prick kit, results in 5 working days.

-Last updated: April 2026 · By Helvy · Medically reviewed by a GMC-registered doctor
+Last updated: July 2026 · By Helvy · Medically analysed at UKAS-accredited UK laboratories